DJJugglesJ/AI-Installer/docs/quickstart_models.md

 - YAD installs can browse curated manifests; headless runs fall back to Hugging Face and download `sd-v1-5.ckpt` by default.
 Provide a token via the prompt or set `HUGGINGFACE_TOKEN` if the file is gated or rate limited.
 - The curated manifests now include SDXL base/refiner/turbo options, SD1.5 fallbacks, and community favorites so you can browse a wider set of checkpoints without hunting for links.
 - Use the launcher entry **🗂️ Browse Curated Models & LoRAs** (or `bash modules/shell/manifest_browser.sh` or `python -m modules.runtime.web_launcher`) to review manifest metadata and queue installs without leaving the menu.
+- If a download fails, the installer automatically retries with resumable transfers across `aria2c`/`wget` and rotates through manifest mirrors before prompting you to retry.

 ### SD1.5 preset cheat sheet
 - Base: `Stable Diffusion 1.5 (EMA-Only)` from the curated manifest (filename: `v1-5-pruned-emaonly.ckpt`).